nebari-dev/nebari/docs/source/04_how_to_guides/3_qhub-azure-deploy_guide.md

 ### Storage

-This section allows you to control the amount of storage allocated to shared filesystems.
-Please note, when you change the storage size, it will delete the previous storage.
+This section controls the amount of storage allocated to shared filesystems.
+> NOTE: When the storage size is changed, the previous storage will be deleted.

 ```yaml
 storage: